The New Coronavirus COVID-19 -> Facts, Predictions & Travel Impacts

 What About Stocking Up On Food?

 Sadly, this is where panic & hype can come in to play.

 I would not be surprised to see folks start panic-buying as soon as infection rates rise a little more in both USA & Europe (and that’s likely to happen very soon!).
 It’s human nature, and unfortunately I’ve seen it happen before.
 I don’t think you should panic-buy, but I also don’t think you can avoid what’s coming so it’s worth planning ahead, especially if you need to self-isolate.

 What we’ve done in our family is stock-up on several weeks of food (food & drink that we will consume anyway, plus some durable dry goods), as well as some household basics (toilet paper, cleaners, tissues etc.), medications and pet food.
 Nothing crazy, but enough to get us by if we need to self-isolate for 14 days or hang back for a little while.
 Personally, I think that’s being sensible and prepared, without going over board.
 I advise you do the same.

 What About Face Masks?

 Face masks are really popular whenever viruses like this crop up (you see them all over social media), but according to the CDC & WHO they are not recommended unless you are sick yourself or caring for a sick person.

 Also, in order to be effective the masks need to be a specific type (N95), and discarded after just one use.
 So, they are not fully effective unless you get the right ones, change them regularly and use them properly.

 NOTE/ It’s important to know that many of the masks you can buy on the internet are not authentic.
 There are lots of suspect sellers out there (incl. on Amazon) selling sketchy products, so please beware of this.

 At the moment we’re not buying any, and will not do so unless the official recommendations change.
 As this thing progresses they will become crazy pricey and a precious resource.
-Besides, the professionals (doctors, hospitals, nurses etc.) need them way more than us, so any existing mask stock should go to them first.
+Besides, the professionals (doctors, hospitals, nurses etc.) need them first and foremost, so any existing mask stock should go to them.

 More Info: WHO COVID-19 Myth Busters